wellesley-bisc195/wellesley-bisc195.github.io/assignments/Assignment08.md

 Tip
 @@

 Usually, it's not a good idea to add and commit large files like genome sequences to the git repository, especially if those files are likely to change often (since `git` stores a record of all of the different versions).

-    In this case, our file is not going to change, and it's not **that** big, so it's ok to commit it, but if you want to avoid commiting it, and to make `git` forget about trying to track it, you can create a file called `.gitignore` inside your repo, and put `data/<filename>` in it.
+To avoid commiting it, and to make `git` forget about trying to track it, you can create a file called `.gitignore` inside your repo, and put `data/<filename>` in it.
 Be sure to add and commit the `.gitignore` file!
 @@

 ## Setting up julia project